 INTRODUCTION

 The current definition of hypertension (HTN) is systolic blood pressure (SBP) values of 130 mm Hg or more and/or diastolic blood pressure (DBP) of more than 80 mm Hg.
 Hypertension ranks among the most common chronic medical condition characterized by a persistent elevation in arterial pressure (Iqbal & Jamal, 2023).
 Hypertension is a leading global health challenge and a major risk factor for cardiovascular diseases (CVDs), including stroke, myocardial infarction, and heart failure.
-The World Health Organization (WHO) estimates that 1.28 billion adults aged 30–79 years worldwide suffer from hypertension, with an estimated 46% of adults with hypertension been unaware that they have the condition.
+The World Health Organization (WHO) estimates that 1.28 billion adults aged 30–79 years worldwide suffer from hypertension, with an estimated 46% of adults with hypertension being unaware that they have the condition.
 The burden of hypertension is higher in low- and middle-income countries where healthcare systems often struggle to manage chronic diseases effectively (Schutte et al., 2021; WHO, 2023).

 In sub-Saharan Africa, hypertension was historically under-reported but has now emerged as a significant public health concern, with an alarming rise in prevalence (Moloro et al., 2023).
 In Nigeria, recent studies suggest that nearly one in three adults is hypertensive, reflecting an urgent need for effective prevention and management strategies (Adeloye et al., 2021).
 The condition not only affects individual health but also imposes a substantial economic burden on healthcare systems, given its association with severe complications such as renal failure, vision impairment, and cerebrovascular diseases.